AlexanderJuestel/pyheatdemand/docs/source/heatdemand.rst

 sectors.
 Maps for the industrial heat demand are not available as the input data is not publicly available or can be deduced from cultural data.
 Customized solutions are therefore necessary for this branch to reduce greenhouse gas emissions.
 Heat demand input values for the residential and commercial sectors are easily accessible and assessable.
 With the new directives regarding energy efficiency, it becomes necessary for every city or commune to evaluate their heat demand.
-And this is where **PyHD** comes into place.
-Combining the functionality of well-known geospatial Python libraries, the open-source package **PyHD** provides tools for public entities, researchers, or students for processing heat demand input data associated with an
+And this is where **PyHeatDemand** comes into place.
+Combining the functionality of well-known geospatial Python libraries, the open-source package **PyHeatDemand** provides tools for public entities, researchers, or students for processing heat demand input data associated with an

 administrative area (`point <https://shapely.readthedocs.io/en/stable/reference/shapely.Point.html>`_ or `polygon <https://shapely.readthedocs.io/en/stable/reference/shapely.Polygon.html>`_), with a building footprint (`polygon <https://shapely.readthedocs.io/en/stable/reference/shapely.Polygon.html>`_), with a street segment (`line <https://shapely.readthedocs.io/en/stable/reference/shapely.LineString.html>`_), or with an address directly provided in MWh but also as gas usage, district heating usage, or other sources of heat.
 The resulting heat demand map data can be analyzed using zonal statistics and can be compared to other administrative areas when working on regional or national scales.
-If heat demand maps already exist for a specific region, they can be analyzed using tools within **PyHD**.
+If heat demand maps already exist for a specific region, they can be analyzed using tools within **PyHeatDemand**.
-With **PyHD**, it has never been easier to create and analyze heat demand maps.
+With **PyHeatDemand**, it has never been easier to create and analyze heat demand maps.

 Demonstration Notebooks for Heat Demand Calculations
 ----------------------------------------------------

-Several Jupyter Notebooks are available that demonstrate the functionality of **PyHD**.
+Several Jupyter Notebooks are available that demonstrate the functionality of **PyHeatDemand**.

 .. toctree::
    :maxdepth: 1